Manuscript Details

 Funding Sources

-This research was supported by the Administration for Children and Families, funded by the U.S. Department of Health and Human Services under a competitive award, Contract No. HHS-HHSP23320095644WC.
+This research was supported by the Administration for Children and Families and funded by the U.S. Department of Health and Human Services under a competitive award, Contract No. HHS-HHSP23320095644WC.

 Study design characteristics contributing to rating